 Eating cruciferous vegetables on a regular basis has been associated with a lower risk of heart attack, stroke and cancers of the breast, lung, colon, prostate and pancreas.

-On the nutrition front, cabbage is very low in calories and high in vitamins C and K. In fact, one-half cup of raw cabbage delivers one-third of a day's worth of immune-boosing vitamin C for women (one-quarter of a day's worth for men).
+On the nutrition front, cabbage a decent source of vitamin C and bone-building vitamin K. In fact, one-half cup of raw cabbage delivers one-third of a day's worth of immune-boosing vitamin C for women (one-quarter of a day's worth for men).

 Nutrient information per ½ cup (125 ml) raw red cabbage: